Ink Upgrades to Chainlink Oracle Infrastructure Across Network

 The official announcement shared on X (formerly Twitter) stated that Ink has officially upgraded its oracle system by adopting Chainlink as its main oracle infrastructure.

-This official announcement comes after the layer-2 blockchain has joined the Chainlink Scale program.
-This integration will allow it to access enterprise-grade Chainlink Data Feeds, and it means that all the protocols on the chain will get the improved data feed.
+This official announcement comes after the layer-2 blockchain has joined Chainlink Scale program.
+This integration will allow Ink to access enterprise-grade Chainlink Data Feeds, and it means that all the protocols on the chain will get the improved data feed.

 Why Ink is Integrating Chainlink

 This integration will provide constant and tamper-resistant price data to every dApp and protocol present on the Ink blockchain.
-There are many major protocols available on the blockchain, such as the lending platform Tydro, it is around $194 million in total value locked, and others are already moving to Chainlink or have plans to use oracles.
+There are many major protocols available on the blockchain, such as the lending platform Tydro, its total value locked is around $194 million, and others are already moving to Chainlink or have plans to use oracles.

-It will increase the security of the network by reducing the risks of wrong or incorrect data feed.
+This shift will also increase the security of the network by reducing the risks of wrong or incorrect data feed.

 In blockchain and decentralized finance, oracles are working as the main bridge that provides the feed of real-world data into smart contracts, such as asset prices.
 Without these data feeds oracles, on-chain protocols like lending, trading, and liquidations can face complete failure.
 In the worst-case scenario, these protocols might face exploitation by hackers.

 The reason behind the selection of Chainlink is that the platform is a standard oracle.
-It is using various independent data sources along with numerous node operators, and on-chain verification.
+It uses various independent data sources along with numerous node operators and on-chain verification.
 This vast data input from different sources will help them to get a highly accurate data feed, which helps to provide security to the on-chain platforms.

 There are many reasons behind the integration of Chainlink as a main oracle.
 This integration will provide better security thanks to accurate price data, which will protect billions of dollars in locked value from wrong liquidations or bad debts.